nicholasohjj/awesome-cs-courses/README.md

 - [CS246](http://web.stanford.edu/class/cs246/) **Mining Massive Data Sets** *Stanford University* 🎥 📝 💻 📚
 	- The course will discuss data mining and machine learning algorithms for analyzing very large amounts of data.
 The emphasis will be on Map Reduce as a tool for creating parallel algorithms that can process very large amounts of data.
 - [Practical_RL](https://github.com/yandexdataschool/Practical_RL) **Reinforcement Learning in the Wild** *Yandex SDA* 🎥 📝 💻 📚
 	- A course on reinforcement learning in the wild.
-Taught on-campus in HSE and Yandex SDA (russian) and maintained to be friendly to online students (both english and russian).
+Taught on-campus in HSE and Yandex SDA (Russian) and maintained to be friendly to online students (both English and Russian).
 	- [Syllabus](https://github.com/yandexdataschool/Practical_RL#syllabus)
 - [UvA DEEP LEARNING](http://uvadlc.github.io/) **UvA Deep Learning Course** *University of Amsterdam* 🎥 📝 💻 📚
 	- This course is taught in the MSc program in Artificial Intelligence of the University of Amsterdam.
 In this course we study the theory of deep learning, namely of modern, multi-layered neural networks trained on big data.
 The course focuses particularly on computer vision and language modelling, which are perhaps two of the most recognizable and impressive applications of the deep learning theory.